bestacio89/Franz.Common/sources/Franz.Common.Mediator.Polly/readme.md

 builder.Services.AddFranzResilience(builder.Configuration);
 ```

-That’s it — retry, circuit breaker, timeout, and bulkhead are auto-registered from config and wired into Mediator pipelines.
+✅ That’s it — retry, circuit breaker, timeout, and bulkhead are auto-registered from config and wired into Mediator pipelines.
+✅ Each policy injects structured logs and updates the `ResilienceContext`.

 ---